 In conclusion, trade - particularly imports - is a key issue in the South African poultry industry.
 As a result of the imposition of tariffs and anti-dumping duties, the South African poultry sector has been afforded some protection from imports.
-Imports, especially in periods of oversupply, are likely to have downward impact on local poultry prices.
+Increasing imports are likely to have downward impact on local poultry prices.
 The next section looks at the costs and prices found in the poultry industry, starting with costs of the raw materials and then moves to an assessment of the average retail prices of various types of chicken.